skbolton/pubsub/guides/testing.md

 GenesisPubSub was designed to work well with [Mox](https://hexdocs.pm/mox) and the following guide will assume that you are somewhat familiar with it.

-To start, we can configure Mox to create a mock for the `GenesisPubSub.Adapter` behaviour.
-Next, we set the Mox mock to be the configured adapter.
-This will allow us to define expectations for how the adapter was called when testing Producers and Consumers.
+To start we need to update configuration options to support testing.
+First, we configure our `GenesisPubSub.Adapter` behaviour to be a Mox defined mock.
+This allows us to define expectations for how the adapter was called when testing Producers and Consumers.
+Next, we enable test_mode? which will help in testing our consumers.
+See "Consumers".

 ```elixir
 # in some test support file